Platform mound: In Eastern North America

 Some mounds were developed with separate levels (or terraces) and aprons, such as Emerald Mound, which is one large terrace with two smaller mounds on its summit; or Monks Mound, which has four separate levels and stands close to 100 ft in height.
 Monks Mound had at least ten separate periods of mound construction over a 200-year period.
 Some of the terraces and aprons on the mound seem to have been added to stop slumping of the enormous mound.

 Although the mounds were primarily meant as substructure mounds for buildings or activities, sometimes burials did occur there.
 Intrusive burials occurred when a grave was dug into a mound and the body or a bundle of defleshed, disarticulated bones was deposited into it.
 Mound C at Etowah has been found to have more than 100 intrusive burials into the final layer of the mound, with many grave goods added, such as Mississippian copper plates (Etowah plates), monolithic stone axes, ceremonial pottery and carved whelk shell gorgets.
 Also interred in this mound was a paired set of white marble Mississippian stone statues.

 Interpretations

 A long-standing interpretation of Mississippian mounds comes from Vernon James Knight, who stated that the Mississippian platform mounds were one of the three "sacra", or objects of sacred display, of the Mississippian religion – also see Earth/fertility cult and Southeastern Ceremonial Complex.
 He based his theory on analogy to ethnographic and historic data on related Native American tribal groups in the Southeastern United States.

 Knight suggests a microcosmic ritual organization based around a "native earth" autochthony, agriculture, fertility, and purification scheme, in which mounds and the site layout replicate cosmology.
 Mound rebuilding episodes are construed as rituals of burial and renewal, while the four-sided construction acts to replicate the flat earth and the four quarters of the earth.

-Platform mounds - other cultures
+In other cultures

 The use of platform mounds is documented elsewhere in the world, including: